-How to Get Rid of Weeds on a Paver Patio
+How to Get Rid of Weeds on a Patio

 To get rid of weeds with baking soda, moisten them with your garden hose and then sprinkle the soda on top of the entire weed.

-To prevent weeds from growing in your paving, you can pour baking soda all over the paved area and then sweep into the cracks.
-You should reapply every four to six weeks.
+If you have a paver patio or a concrete patio that has cracked, prevent weeds from growing by pouring baking soda over the surface and sweeping it into the cracks.
+Re-apply every four to six weeks for the best results.
 This method works the fastest during spring and fall but can still work during summer.

 Vinegar, like baking soda, is a natural household product that is safe to use as a weed killer.
-Vinegar has acetic acid which draws the moisture out of plants causing them to die.
-Vinegar is extremely fast-acting and will result in a brown, withered weeds within 24 hours.
+Vinegar has acetic acid, which draws the moisture out of plants causing them to die.
+Vinegar is extremely fast-acting and will result in brown, withered weeds within 24 hours.

 Preventing Weeds From Growing on a Paver Patio

 There are several ways to prevent weeds from growing on your patio again.
-Baking soda, vinegar, and herbicides can all be used to prevent weeds from growing back.
-Once they leech into the soil weeds will have a difficult time growing.
-These methods need to be re-applied often to word effectively.
+Baking soda, vinegar, and herbicides can all be used to prevent them from growing back.

-Polymeric sand can be used to fill the joints between pavers to lock the joint together and prevent weed growth.
-Polymeric sand is not ordinary sand, it is a super-fine sand with additives like silica that form a binding agent when mixed with water to better seal cracks between pavers.
+You can also use polymeric sand to fill the joints between pavers to lock the joint together and prevent weed growth.
+Polymeric sand is not ordinary sand, it is a super-fine sand with polymer additives that form a binding agent when mixed with water to better seal cracks between pavers.